Available Degrees

 eco-epidemiology of emerging diseases

-• Ecology and evolution of microorganisms and parasites
+- Ecology and Evolution of Microorganisms and Parasites

-• Transmission: Case Studies
+- Transmission: Case Studies

-• Bioinformatics and databases
+- Bioinformatics and Databases

-• Study of variability
+- Study of Variability

 In light of the ecological, environmental, and evolutionary analysis of these phenomena, this multidisciplinary program takes a comprehensive approach.
-It integrates all relevant scientific skills and tools—including biology, statistics, bioinformatics, and concepts from the human sciences—into various contexts and specific public health needs.
+It integrates all relevant scientific skills and tools—including biology, statistics, bioinformatics, and concepts from the human sciences—into various contexts and to address specific public health needs.
 Thus, Eco-EPIED is a One Health program dedicated to research and its practical applications.

 The program is supported by recognized research units in Montpellier dedicated to the analysis and control of emerging diseases.
 It also involves experts from international organizations, public health agencies, pharmaceutical companies, and nongovernmental organizations.